susumutomita/ETHTokyo2024/README.md

 - **Blockchain**: Utilizes BNB Chain for transaction processing and smart contract execution.
 - **Smart Contracts**: Developed using Solidity to manage orders, payments, loyalty rewards, and governance.
-- **Decentralized Storage**: Uses BNB Greenfield and IPFS for secure, permanent storage of menu data and order history.
 - **Web3 Wallet Integration**: Supports MetaMask and WalletConnect for secure payment processing and NFT management.
 - **Frontend Development**: Built using Next.js for an interactive and user-friendly interface.
 - **Backend and On-Chain App**: Backend logic is processed through smart contracts, functioning as an on-chain application.